 This presentation looks at the current environment and the range of global threats being faced, examples from Europe and USA, supportive survey results - review how these attacks can be prevented by using the latest IBNS and other technologies.
 There will be examples of how globally known Banks are using these measures to thwart ATM physical and cyber attacks.

 Keeping ATM’s operational and safe is imperative to allow access to cash for everybody, no matter where they are in the world.
-We explore how using (and developing) cutting edge technology to remotely monitor and communicate with ATM cassettes and safes is the future of ATM security management.
+We explore how using (and developing) cutting edge technology to remotely monitor and communicate with ATMs is the future of ATM security management.
 Increasing security and reducing costs is imperative to keeping the cash cycle moving.
 New technology will give management teams the power to change the outcome of events and perceived risks through active control of their ATM estate, all from one dashboard.

 The security landscape is changing as threats evolve and the ATM industry attempts to move towards security by design.
 What will physical and logical security look like in future and how can we build in end-to-end security for the Next Gen ATM ecosystem?
 Will there be a growth in biometric authentication at ATMs?
 How will customers of the future protect their mobile devices and bank apps to ensure they can transact at Next Gen ATMs conveniently and securely?
 This panel discussion takes a long, hard look at the changing landscape of ATM threats and ATM security solutions.